-The Daikin Group Conduct Guidelines state that we are constantly aware of and taking action on the safe operation of our factories.
+Daikin Group Conduct Guidelines state that we are constantly aware of and taking action on the safe operation of our workplaces.
 To achieve this, we constantly strive to create a "zero accident" workplace where Daikin employees and subcontract employees work safely, both for their own sake and to instill a feeling of safety in the minds of residents around our factories.

 9. Ensuring the Safety of Operations